Java OkHttp Proxy Integration

 Rotation Strategy

 For large-scale data collection, create a new client per batch or use a connection pool with short keep-alive times.
-Each new connection through `gate.hexproxies.com` automatically assigns a fresh IP from the 10M+ residential pool.
+Each new connection through gate.hexproxies.com automatically assigns a fresh IP from a 10M+ residential network accessed through partner agreements.

 Error Handling with Retry